 The AP Music Theory exam is an excellent option for serious students of music to put their skills to work.
 While this particular exam has historically been considered one of the more difficult ones, each year more and more students earn scores of 3 and higher.

 Interested in studying music in college or want help with the complex process of college applications?
-Try out Occam's new app, Vitae.Me (download here on iOS and Android).
-We've created this app to help you search for colleges you want to apply to, manage your application tasks, and stay on top of deadlines!
+Try out Occam's new app, Wend (download here on iOS).
+We've created this app to help you search for colleges, manage your application tasks, and stay on top of important admissions deadlines!

 In this post, we are going to introduce you to the basics of this exam, share some tips for scoring well, and talk about why a student would choose to take this exam.

 Students will have 1 hour and 20 minutes to complete the multiple-choice section.
 This section consists of 75 questions and is worth 45% of the total exam score.

 The questions will involve both written and aural theory.
 For the aural theory questions, a musical excerpt will be played.
 Following this, the student will answer a question about the melody.
 The questions usually relate to the following:

 These questions test a student’s ability to identify key signatures, scales, arpeggiation, intervals, major/minor chords, and tonic/dominant chord patterns.